Frequently Asked Questions

 The CSU has never defaulted on a debt payment.

-We are activating an additional strategy to expedite the timeline of revenue generation from public private partnerships in Mission Valley through the establishment of a $30 million contingency fund from one-time campus reserves.
+SDSU activated an additional strategy to expedite the timeline of revenue generation from public private partnerships in Mission Valley through the establishment of a $30 million contingency fund from one-time campus reserves.
 This strategy also allows us to avoid significant cost escalation from delaying construction and to minimize interest expense by taking advantage of the current very favorable capital market.

 The estimated savings will far exceed the $30 million contingency set aside.
 This fund operates as an internal loan.
 While it may not be needed, it will be available to support academic, research, and Innovation District development needs for both SDSU Mission Valley and SDSU Imperial Valley.
-To be clear, this set-aside would be exclusively used to support academic and research capital development in the Innovation District, and will not support any component of Aztec Stadium, which relies strictly on stadium-related revenue.
+To be clear, this set-aside would be exclusively used to support academic and research capital development in the Innovation District, and will not support any component of Snapdragon Stadium, which relies strictly on stadium-related revenue.
 This strategy will allow for the university to expedite the timeline of potential public-private partnerships with our colleges and overall revenue generation for the university, and any dollars from this fund that are used will be repaid directly with ground lease revenue.

 Given the current state budget and the anticipated reduction in state funding for any capital projects in the next few years, this contingency fund provides additional flexibility for SDSU’s future academic development needs.